ilastik/ilastik/docs/lazyflow/operator_overview.rst

       output = OutputSlot(stype=ArrayLike) # define an outputslot

-The above operator justs specifies its inputs and outputs, the actual definition of the **computation** is still missing.
+The above operator just specifies its inputs and outputs, the actual definition of the **computation** is still missing.
 When another operator or the user requests the result of a computation from the operator, its **execute** method is called.
-The methods receives as arguments the outputs slot that was queried and the requested region of interest:
+The method receives as arguments the outputs slot that was queried and the requested region of interest: